 “Not on purpose.”

 I take a breath and let it out slowly.

 “That’s really sad.”

-“It is sad,” you say, and your voice has a pitch that I recognize from past conflicts—higher than your normal baritone, and defensive.
+“It is sad,” you say, and your voice has a pitch that I recognize from past conflicts—higher than your normal baritone, and guarded.
 “It’s not what I wanted for us.”

 This time the pause is long, moving well into uncomfortable.